x13a/Silence/README.md

 - Numbers from messages
 - Numbers passing STIR verification (Android 11)

 `Groups` and `Repeated` options have additional settings.
-You can edit them by long click.
+You can open them by long click.

 If the app rejects calls from contacts on Android 10, allow contacts permission manually in `App info → Permissions`.